 You’ve rallied your troops and now the battle to win that important tender or bid begins.
 You’ve thought out your strategy; you’re confident about your offering’s considerable firepower.
 As you begin to pick off selection criteria targets, remember that nothing is too obvious to state when it comes to gaining valuable ground.
-Make sure to include these four points are extra ammunition.
+Make sure to include these four points for extra ammunition.

 - Where your business is can be an important strategic advantage when it comes to seeing off the competition.
 Make sure to accurately assess and clearly outline the advantages of your location.
 What about the geographical range that you can service from where you are?
 Are you able to deliver where others can’t?
 Can you do it faster and at short notice?